BZIvanov/Learning-DesignPatterns-DataStructureAndAlgorithms-OOP/microservices/INDEX.md

 We can achieve resilience by using the following patterns:

-- timeouts design pattern
+- timeouts design pattern - after some time of waiting, timeout exception is thrown
-- circuit breaker design pattern
+- circuit breaker design pattern - it is based on an object which wraps calls.
+This pattern monitors for failures.
 - retry design pattern
 - bulkheads design pattern